 The Boston College Libraries offer a wealth of resources and services in support of the teaching and research activities of the University.
-The book collection numbers more than 2.6 million volumes and over 37,000 print and electronic serials.
+The book collection numbers nearly 3 million volumes and over 40,000 print and electronic serials.
 In addition to O'Neill Library, the Boston College Libraries comprise the Bapst Art Library, the Burns Library (rare books and special collections), the Educational Resource Center, the Social Work Library, the Theology and Ministry Library (Brighton Campus), the Law School Library (Newton Campus), and the O'Connor Library (at the Weston Observatory).
 The Libraries have a variety of study spaces, networked printers, and workstations with productivity software, and scanners.

 Interlibrary Loan: Interlibrary Loan service is offered to students, faculty, administrators, and staff to obtain research materials not owned by the Boston College Libraries.
 Some materials arrive within a day or two and electronic titles are delivered directly to the user's desktop.
 Requests are made by using forms in the online discovery system and the Find It option that appears in many online databases.

 United States Government Publications: Boston College Libraries is a member of the Federal Depository Library Program.
 O'Neill Library receives selective government documents in electronic format, and maintains a legacy print collection.
 These materials are available to the general public as well as to Boston College students, faculty, and staff.
 Researchers can locate government documents in the online discovery system, and through a number of databases such as ProQuest Congressional and Hein Online.
 Questions about the availability of government publications should be directed to the Reference staff at O'Neill Library.